boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

 # Security Considerations

-An exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
-Misuses of TCP flags to conduct attacks can be detected by observers.
+   Because the setting of TCP control bits may be misused in some flows (e.g., Distributed Denial-of-Service (DDoS) attacks), an exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
+This document uses a stronger requirement language compared to {{?RFC7125}}.

    This document does not add new security considerations to those already discussed for IPFIX in {{!RFC7011}}.

 --- back